 - Flash Drive or External Hard drive (2 GB minimum): Your work should be backed-up in two different places at all times.
 Resave in both locations frequently.
 Always bring your drive to class.

 - Access to computers and design software necessary for completing projects.
-You must use the Spark lab or Creativity Suite outside class if you do not have access at home or elsewhere.
+You must use Terrell 104, the Spark Lab (Spark 210), or Creativity Suite (Avery 451) outside class if you do not have access at home or elsewhere.
 You may want to consider a subscription to the Adobe Creative Cloud at a student rate if you want to work on your own computer.
 It is not recommended that you use the trial version of the Adobe Software as this has been problematic in the past.

 - Headphones (earbuds are OK).